Take an international look at the key areas of corporate governance, and corporate and commercial law.

-You'll write a 12,000 word dissertation (60 credits) on a topic of your choice and under the supervision of a faculty member.
-You'll be supported in the preparation of the dissertation proposal during the Research Skills for Dissertation Writing module (10 credits).
+You'll write a 12,000-word dissertation on a topic of your choice and under the supervision of a faculty member.
+You'll be supported in the preparation of the dissertation proposal during the Research Skills for Dissertation Writing module.
 You'll have a lot of flexibility when it comes to choosing your topic.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 What drew me to the LLM International Corporate and Commercial Law was its applicability for employment and the broad range of modules on offer.
 One of the highlights was taking part in a live negotiation with a Law School in Boston.
 Each student went through the whole process of a complex international commercial deal.Elliott, LLM International Corporate Commercial Law